ntrezowan/the-plain/_posts/2020-04-14-building-f5-in-aws.md

 		F5 BIG-IP VE - ALL (BYOL, 2 Boot Locations)

-	License Type: Choose BYOL (Bring Your Own License) if you already purchased a license from F5.
-Choose PAYG (Pay As You Go) if you want to be charged based on usage
+	License Type: Choose `BYOL` (Bring Your Own License) if you already purchased a license from F5.
+Choose `PAYG` (Pay As You Go) if you want to be charged based on usage

-	Number of Boot Location: Choose 2 Boot Location if you have plan to upgrade F5 to a new version.
-Choose 1 Boot Location if you do not have any plan on upgrading in future
+	Number of Boot Location: Choose `2 Boot Locations` if you have plan to upgrade F5 to a new version.
+Choose `1 Boot Location` if you do not have any plan on upgrading in future

 	ALL: This will allow you to provision all of the resources (LTM, ASM, AFM, APM etc.).
 You can also choose LTM/DNS only if you do not need to provision other modules